Best Camping Table of 2020

 Helinox Table One

 Yes, it's a bit pricey.
-But, if you're needing a high quality, lightweight pack table that's almost strong enough to sit on, the Helinox Table One is worth it.
+But, if you're needing a high quality, lightweight pack table, the Helinox Table One is worth it.
 This table is super light, compact, and strong.
 Also suitable as an end table, the Helinox can often be found accompanying a camp chair for an outdoor meal or holding drinks during sunset watching at the beach.
 For short, weekend forays into the backcountry, river trips, and lunch hikes to a scenic spot, this table is easy to stow or lash to the outside of your pack to bring some convenience to your experience.

 This table will set you back some serious cash.
 The fabric top isn't suited for cooking, either, which is one of the limiting factors in this table's versatility.
-We give the Helinox our Top Pick for a Backcountry Pack Table Award because it boasts the quality and strength needed to withstand the rigors of more extreme outdoor use, all in a tiny, lightweight package.
+We recognize the Helinox for its backcountry prowess because it boasts the quality and strength needed to withstand the rigors of more extreme outdoor use, all in a tiny, lightweight package.

 Read review: Helinox Table One